Buy tear plate at JAERA

 Mandorla" tear plate

-At JAERA, we have high-quality stainless steel mandorla sheets for you.
-Mandorla sheets are one of the most commonly used types of tear plates.
+At JAERA, we have high-quality stainless steel Mandorla plates on offer for you.
+Mandorla tra ys are one of the most commonly used types of weeping tray.
 They are known for their specific pattern, which is reminiscent of the shape of almonds.

 This type of checker plate has a regular arrangement of individual almond-shaped bumps that are distributed diagonally offset to each other over the entire surface.
 Mandorl sheets offer good slip resistance and good rolling properties and are often used as a base for work platforms or loading ramps.